SAMIYAghb/modal-labrary/README.md

 2-Use the Component in Your Application:
 You can now use the Modal component with customizable properties, such as title, content, and buttonText.

-import React, { useState } from "react";
+import { useState } from 'react';
-import Modal from "your-library-name";
+import Modal from "modal-labrary";
-import "your-library-name/dist/modal.css";
+import 'modal-labrary/lib/Modal.css';

 const App = () => {
   const [isModalOpen, setModalOpen] = useState(false);